aamrits/frontend-interview-questions/javascript-concepts.md

 </div>

 #### QA2
-### ☘️ Fundamentals: variables, data types, and operators
+### ☘️ Explain briefly about the following: variables, data types, and operators

 <div align="right">